 My DNS Server Isn’t Responding: Change MAC Address

-If you don’t know, then let us tell you that every network hardware component has it’s own unique MAC address assigned to it.
+If you don’t know, then let us tell you that every network hardware component has its own unique MAC address assigned to it.
 Though this setting should remain unchanged, but sometimes when you want to solve DNS server is not responding error in Windows and DNS error like DNS server isn’t responding, then you might need to enter your MAC address manually.
-You can also follow below steps to fix DNS server not responding Windows 7:
+You can also follow the below steps to fix DNS server not responding Windows 7:

 - First of all, open Command Prompt (Admin) with administrative privileges.